NickChapman1988/SleepingDragonTerrain/README.md

 ## Credits

 * The ability to add partial borders to the navbar was made possible thanks to [this guide](https://dev.to/designfrontier/css-only-partial-width-borders-4lcf) from Daniel Sellers.
-* 'Grow Shadow' hover effect courtesy of [Hover.CSS](https://ianlunn.github.io/Hover/) by Ian Lunn.
+* 'Grow Shadow' and 'Icon Grow' hover effects courtesy of [Hover.CSS](https://ianlunn.github.io/Hover/) by Ian Lunn.

 ## Acknowledgements